ozzono/SFTP-Drive/Fix partition ownership_en.md

 _Leia esse artigo em português [aqui](https://github.com/synini/SFTP-Drive/blob/master/Fix%20partition%20ownership_pt.md)._

-This tutorial is thought for those who use a storage in a remote linux machine _(in my case, ubuntu, but it will be useful on most linux distros)_ and would desire to access it through SSHFS as a remote storage drive.
+This is a tutorial meant for those who use a shared storage in a remote SSH enabled Linux machine _(in my case, Ubuntu, but it will be useful on most Linux distros)_ configured as a remote storage drive.

-By default, the mounted partition point is locally accessible by all users while in a desktop machine with a GUI (graphical user interface), but when using a server-like machine and usually mounting the storage manually at least once, it will be needed to configure the permissions to other users other than _root_.
+By default, the mounted partition point is locally accessible by all users while in a GUI (graphical user interface) enabled desktop machine.
+However, when using a server-like machine and usually mounting the storage manually at least once, it will be needed to configure the permissions to other users other than _root_.

-First of all, my mounted point changed it's permission without my knowledge which forced me to debug it and I started trying to change the folder owner with the command `sudo chown -R <user> <folder>`, mod with `sudo chmod a+rwx <folder>`, these returned no error but failed to change anything, so I kept searching and tried to change the folder attribute with `sudo chattr -i <folder>` which returned the following error:
+Before executing the commands I suggest in this tutorial, I tried to change the folders owner with the command `sudo chown -R <user> <folder>`, mode with `sudo chmod a+rwx <folder>`.
+These had no result, so I kept searching and tried to change the folders attribute with `sudo chattr -i <folder>`, which returned the following error:
 >chattr: Inappropriate ioctl for device while reading flags on \<folder\>.

 That said, lets start the tutorial.